alex-michaud/technical-test-backend-dev-ideka/SPEC-B-api.md

-# API Specification: Telecom Cart Experience API
+# API Specification: Telecom Cart API

 ## Overview

-This document outlines the design of a thin Experience API that powers a telecom cart on top of a non-persistent Salesforce cart context.
-The API provides cart management capabilities specifically tailored for telecom products such as mobile plans, data packages, and related services.
+This document outlines the design of an API that powers a telecom cart.
+It should follow strict RESTful principles and be implemented using TypeScript and Express.js.

 ## Part A: API Design Specification